Sheela na gig: Survival of a pagan goddess

-A popular hypothesis is that sheela na gigs represent a pagan goddess, but academics believe the situation was more complex, with multiple interpretations and roles for the female character as spiritual traditions changed over time.
+A popular hypothesis is sheela na gigs represent a pagan goddess, but academics believe the situation was more complex, with multiple interpretations and roles for the female character as spiritual traditions changed over time.
 The goddess in question usually is identified as Celtic, the hag-like Cailleach figure of Irish and Scottish mythology.
 Margaret Murray proposed this, as did Anne Ross, who wrote in her essay "The Divine Hag of the Pagan Celts", "I would like to suggest that in their earliest iconographic form they do in fact portray the territorial or war-goddess in her hag-like aspect".
-Georgia Rhoades suggests that the figures may represent the crone or an earth goddess from Celtic mythology.
+Georgia Rhoades suggests the figures may represent the crone or an earth goddess from Celtic mythology.

 Mircea Eliade's The Encyclopedia of Religion (1993) draws parallels between the sheela na gig and the ancient Irish myth of the goddess who granted kingship.
 She would appear as a lustful hag, and most men would refuse her advances, except for one man who accepted.
 When he had relations with her, she was transformed into a beautiful maiden who would confer royalty onto him and bless his reign.
 There are additional variants of this common Northern European motif (see "Loathly lady").
 Andersen devotes a chapter to this theory, entitled "Pagan or Medieval".
 While suggesting possible pagan influences on Irish sheela na gigs, he considers them as having a medieval context.
 He argues that pagan origins are less likely than influence from the continent during the medieval period: "What can be said against it, is that it is less easily proved and can be less easily illustrated than the possible continental, French origin for the motif discussed in earlier chapters" (The Witch on the Wall, p.
 95).

-Weir and Jerman explore the possible influence of the ancient Greek Baubo figurine on the motif, but they acknowledge that the link is tenuous.
+Weir and Jerman explore the possible influence of the ancient Greek Baubo figurine on the motif, but they acknowledge the link is tenuous.
 They write, "It makes for very interesting speculation, but the amount of evidence is not large".

 Freitag explores possible Celtic pagan origins, but finds little to suggest a link; "in particular the notion of the divine hag being a portrayal of the Ur-Sheela has to be firmly dismissed as wayward conjecture" (Sheela na gigs: Unravelling an Enigma, page 41).
 Although scholars have used evidence to reject the theory, it is popularly held.